twolfson/twolfson.com/articles/design-for-developers.md

 [Bootstrap]: http://getbootstrap.com/
 [Foundation]: http://foundation.zurb.com/

-On top of that, calling them a "CSS framework" is a misnomer.
-Assumptions were made for each component (e.g. padding, visual style, use cases) and they were completed.
-We should be referring to them as "UI toolkits".
+On top of that, calling them "CSS frameworks" is a misnomer.
+During their construction, assumptions were made for each component (e.g. padding, visual style, use cases).
+As a result, they are complete products and we should refer to them as "UI toolkits".

 A "CSS framework" gives us all the variables and 80% of the work completed so we can fill in the remainder without any fights.
-For example:
+My favorite framework is:

 - https://github.com/csswizardry/inuit.css
     - Example of everything it provides: https://terabytenz.github.io/inuit.css-kitchensink/

-This comparison should feel like using [Wordpress][]/[Drupal][] vs [Flask][]/[Sinatra][]/[Express][].
+This comparison should feel like comparing [Wordpress][]/[Drupal][] to [Flask][]/[Sinatra][]/[Express][].

 [Wordpress]: https://wordpress.com/
 [Drupal]: https://www.drupal.org/